Persons with Persistent Multiple Barriers (PPMB)

 For a full list of exempt assets, click here.

 If you meet specific criteria, crisis supplements may be provided.
-However, most will require pre-approval from the Ministry.
 Different types of crisis supplements have different guidelines.
 The Ministry can issue up to the maximum amount of crisis supplement in accordance to what is set in legislation if you are an income assistance, hardship assistance or disability assistance recipient and you meet the eligibility criteria.

 Regardless of the type of crisis supplement, the eligibility requirements are the same: